-Key Audit Matters Involving Significant Judgement and Estimate Matters Considered Comments by the AC Net realisable values of completed properties As at 31 March 2024, the Group has completed properties with a total net carrying value of \$\$45,890,000 net of write-down of \$\$9,465,000 as at 31 March 2024 (Note 9 to the financial statements).
-As disclosed in Notes 3 and 9 to the financial statements, the completed properties are stated at the lower of cost and net realisable value.
+Key Audit Matters Involving Significant Judgement and Estimate Matters Considered Comments by the AC Net realisable values of completed properties As at 31 March 2025, the Group has completed properties with a total net carrying value of \$\$44,491,000 net of write-down of \$\$11,453,000 as at 31 March 2025 (Note 11 to the financial statements).
+As disclosed in Notes 3 and 11 to the financial statements, the completed properties are stated at the lower of cost and net realisable value.
 This is a key audit matter because the determination of the net realisable values of these properties are dependent upon management's estimates of future demand and selling prices of these properties.
-Management performs cost analysis for each property, taking into account the prevailing property market conditions, estimated future demand and selling prices of completed properties.
-Any future variation in plans, assumptions and estimates can potentially impact the carrying amounts of the respective properties.
-At the reporting date, management compares the carrying amounts of the properties to the estimated net realisable values to determine whether a write-down is required for the properties.
-Changes to these estimates can have a significant impact to the financial statements.
-The AC is satisfied that the Properties are stated at the lower of cost and net realisable value in accordance with the requirements of the Singapore Financial Reporting Standards (International) based on the following work performed: Reviewed audit procedures performed by the external auditors; Made enquiries of and discussed with the external auditors on any significant issues arising from their work that should be communicated to the AC; and Discussed with management on the assessment and key assumptions made.
+Management performs assessment with the external auditors on any significant issues arising from their work that should be communicated to the AC; and